jwhittaker/chzbot/notes/rpi_setup.md

 - Linux might be `Ctrl+Shift+V` to paste, `Ctrl+Shift+C` to copy.
 - Windows using PuTTY is a mouse `right-click` to paste, and selecting with the mouse automatically copies.

 New lines get interpreted as a command input, so when pasting scripts from this, the last line will not be sent through until you press enter for it.
-Spaces are separators
+Spaces are separators for argument lists to modify the default actions of a program.

 ### Locale Change